 Were sales ever a part of the space’s operations?

 No!
 We needed a place to work (and) to sustain an art life.
-I’m fortunate that after 30 years, I have been self-sustaining (as an artist).
+I’m fortunate that after 30 years, I have been self-sustaining (and an artist).

 Was burnout ever an issue for those involved?